 What is a Spliff and How to Roll It

-Before we teach you how to roll one, let’s first understand what a spliff is.
+Before I teach you how to roll one, let’s first understand what a spliff is.
 While the term spliff is used in variety of ways, it most commonly refers to a cannabis cigarette (joint) mixed with tobacco.
 Spliffs tend to be more common in Europe as smokers are accustomed to consuming cannabis with tobacco.
 Americans on the other hand, typically consume joints filled purely with cannabis.
 These cultural differences are likely attributed to the distinctly different attitudes regarding tobacco use in the respective regions.

 Ultimately, the debate between joints and spliffs comes down to personal preference.
 There is no doubt that straight joints are the healthier option, and any purist will scoff at the inclusion of any tobacco in their precious joint (even the smallest amount of tobacco will be noticeable to these people).
 However, many enjoy the pleasurable head buzz induced by the tobacco in a spliff.
 The inclusion of tobacco can also help a joint filled with sub-par cannabis burn more consistently.
 That said, not all spliffs are created equal – some taste like a nasty cigarette, while others have an added depth to the flavor profile.
-There are several factors that go into the rolling process; in this guide, we will help you master the art of rolling the perfect spliff.
+There are several factors that go into the rolling process; in this guide, I will help you master the art of rolling the perfect spliff.

 Choose the correct tobacco